sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

    for interpretation, though some experts suggest that both can be helpful.
-In a structure matrix coefficients show the relationship between the variable and the factors whilst ignoring the relationship of that factor with all the other factors (i.e. a zero-order correlation).
+In a structure matrix coefficients show the relationship between the variable and the factors whilst ignoring the relationship of that factor with all the other factors (i.e., a zero-order correlation).
 Pattern matrix coefficients show the unique contribution of a factor to a variable whilst controlling for the effects of other factors on that variable (akin to standardized